New pope slips out of Vatican for morning prayer visit

 The 266th pontiff in the Church's 2,000-year history, Francis is taking the helm at a time of great crisis.

-Morale among the faithful has been hit by a widespread child sex abuse scandal and in-fighting in the Church government or Curia, which many prelates believe needs radical reform.
+Morale among the faithful has been hit by a widespread child sex abuse scandal and in-fighting in the Vatican bureaucracy, which many in the Church say needs radical reform.

+A cartoon in Italy's Corriere della Sera newspaper showed the new pope telling the crowd on Wednesday about his surprise at being elected and then, pointing to aides, he says: "But that's nothing compared to the surprises in store for them."

-Francis was not even in media long lists of "papabili" or papal contenders and when he appeared on the balcony of St. Peter's Basilica on Wednesday night, he looked as startled as anyone, hesitating a moment before stepping out to greet excited and cheering crowds gathered in the square below.
+When he appeared on the balcony of St. Peter's Basilica, he looked as startled as anyone, hesitating a moment before stepping out to greet the huge crowds gathered in the square below to catch a glimpse of the new pontiff.

 "I ask a favour of you ... pray for me," he urged the cheering crowds, telling them the 114 other cardinal-electors "went almost to the end of the world" to find a new leader.